k-aito/python-stardew-valley-mod-manager-cross-platform/README.md

 A **cross-platform tool** for managing Stardew Valley mods with **profiles, dependency checking, and safe linking**.

-**Note:** This project was created with the assistance of AI and is only tested on Linux and MacOS with a Steam version of Stardew Valley.
+**Note:** This project was created with the assistance of AI and is only tested on Linux (CLI) and MacOS (CLI) with a Steam version of Stardew Valley.

 ---